-A bee hotel aims to show urban gardeners how they can attract bees without compromising on the look of the garden.
+A bee hotel, along with the help of a lawncare service, King Green, aims to show urban gardeners how they can attract bees without compromising on the look of the garden.

 Hole-drilled log sections, to shelter the bees, are inter-planted with sempervivums and other succulents to create a decorative and functional garden feature.

 Edibles and Ornamental

 Mixing veg and flowers is not a new idea, but this year, the style made an appearance in more formal gardens, such as the Homebase Garden (Click here for a view of this garden.)